 This is the area to find Nemo and Dory and what to feed them; colourful birds and fluffy friends can also be found in this section.

-We certainly think that the Souq Waqif zoning is well thought: after walking through the spices, visitors have already built a big appetite by the time they get to the utensils and kitchenware section.
+We certainly think that the Souq Waqif zoning is well planned: after walking through the spices, visitors have already built a big appetite by the time they get to the utensils and kitchenware section.
 And in order to quell the big appetite, they will have to buy a BIG PAN to cook their food.
-Aside from the massive cookwares, a variety of colourful and brass plated trays, cutleries, plates, pots and glasswares are also available in this area.
+Aside from the massive cookwares, a variety of colourful and brass plated trays, cutleries, plates, pots and glassware are also available in this area.
 Carrying these items should not be a problem as Hamalis (men in red vest) are available to load goods on their wheelbarrow (for a fee).

 Garments and Textiles

 The Arabic taste for sparkling designs is reflected on their textiles.
 Alley after alley, one will find displays of sheer and colourful fabrics with sequins and interesting patterns.
 Merchants in this section are selling either ready-to-wear garments or raw fabrics.
 Another noticeable local fabric available in this market is the Sadu.
 Mostly a combination of red, white and black, the local signature pattern originated from the Bedouin tribe.